Located in Pittsburgh, Pennsylvania, UPMC is an over 8,000 bed, not-for-profit health system that includes 40 hospitals.

 The decreased utilization of empirical micafungin therapy observed in Phase 2 would result in a total savings of $280 per tested patient in antifungal costs alone when compared with historical control data from Phase 1.2

-Faster Results: The T2Bacteria Panel RUO allowed testing from whole blood samples and provided final results within 4 hours.
-T2Bacteria Panel RUO provided positive and negative results approximately 20 hours and 122 hours sooner than blood cultures, respectively (p<0.001).
-T2Bacteria Panel RUO identified all organisms identified by blood cultures of the bacteria included on the panel.
+Faster Results: In a separate study the T2Bacteria Panel allowed testing from whole blood samples and provided final results within 4 hours.
+T2Bacteria Panel provided positive and negative results approximately 20 hours and 122 hours sooner than blood cultures, respectively (p<0.001).
+T2Bacteria Panel identified all organisms identified by blood cultures of the bacteria included on the panel.3

-Stewardship Tool: A total of 36 opportunities for de-escalation were identified, such a potential to de-escalate coverage for S. aureus and/or P. aeruginosa.
-The high negative predictive value of the T2Bacteria Panel suggests utility in guiding early antibiotic de-escalation of coverage for organisms not identified.
+Stewardship Tool: In the same study a total of 36 opportunities for de-escalation were identified, such a potential to de-escalate coverage for S. aureus and/or P. aeruginosa.
+The high negative predictive value of the T2Bacteria Panel suggests utility in guiding early antibiotic de-escalation of coverage for organisms not identified.3

 1. Lee Health System Press Release, March 28, 2018